-4 Waste and resource management (circular economy incl.
-FSC & BES 6001, EPDs) Complex global to local supply chains may adversely affect the cost and availability of materials.
-Until recently the application of industry-accepted policies and the use of known procurement tools helped mitigate risks, but the impact of COVID-19 has created unprecedented risks.
+4. Waste and resource management (circular economy incl.
+FSC & BES 6001, EPDs)

+Complex global to local supply chains may adversely affect the cost and availability of materials.
+Until recently, the application of industry accepted policies and the use of known procurement tools helped mitigate risks, but the impact of COVID-19 has created unprecedented risks.
 To help mitigate future risks, cross-sector collaborations will be undertaken.

-Maintain an EMS, sustainable procurement policies and procedures, utilise Builder's Profile prequalification and use global supply chain mapping tools through our Group buying deals to mitigate risk.
-Focus on increased transparency through the procurement of material through our supply chain, with increased duediligence of geographical areas.
+Maintain an EMS, sustainable procurement policies and procedures, utilise Builder's Profile pre-qualification and use global supply chain mapping tools through our Group buying deals to mitigate risk.
+Focus on increased transparency through the procurement of material through our supply chain, with increased due-diligence of geographical areas.

-Based on more than four years of waste data collation and analysis, we aim to become a zero-waste company by 2024.
-We are invested in advocacy groups and are incorporating circular economy (CE) statements into our planning applications.
-Following the publication of the new London Plan (March 2021), we will publish a new CE policy.
-Our Greenford Lock project (to date) managed to divert all construction waste from landfill during the reporting period.'
+Based on more than five years of waste data collation and analysis, we aim to become a zero-waste company by 2024.
+We are invested in advocacy groups and are incorporating circular economy (CE) statements into 100 per cent of our planning applications.
+Our CE and zero waste to landfill objectives are incorporated into our 2030 roadmap and the Group Sustainability Policy.

-We procured 98% timber from sustainable sources, especially those that are FSC/PEFC accredited, we also track BES 6001 ethically sourced materials and this amounts to around 64% (71%: 2020) of supplier spend.
+We procured 97 per cent timber from sustainable sources, especially those that are FSC/PEFC accredited, we also track BES 6001 ethically sourced materials and this amounts to around 64 per cent (71 per cent:2020) of supplier spend.